tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

 be further processed by query engines into a more manageable form.

 It will parse string values into `SinkRecords` with a Schema and a Struct.
 It assumes the messages are json objects themselves and will throw exceptions if the records are primitives.
-You must use `StringDeserializer` as the `ValueConverter`, not `org.apache.kafka.connect.json.JsonConverter`.
+You must use `StringConverter` as the `ValueConverter`, not `org.apache.kafka.connect.json.JsonConverter`.

+Keys are not transformed.

 ## Configuration